 Eccles Cake Recipe

-adapted from Delia Smith’s recipe
+adapted from Paul Hollywood and Delia Smith’s recipes serves 10

 Ingredients

-- puff pastry or flaky pastry (I made my own flaky pastry-recipe coming soon)
+- puff pastry or flaky pastry

 Filling